 • 1/2 tsp turmeric powder.

 Tamarind: Another important ingredient of sambar is tamarind paste.
-You can use a store-bought paste, or you can make it at home.
+You can use store-bought paste or make it at home.
 To make tamarind paste, soak about 2 tbsp of seedless tamarind in 1/4 cup water and microwave for 30 seconds.
 It will become soft enough to use.
 Some people also like to add jaggery or sugar to their sambar.

 Vegetables: Finally, you can add a variety of vegetables when making sambar.
-I usually add carrots, eggplants, drumsticks, and pumpkins.
-Other options are pearl onions and okra.
-You can vary the vegetables you add to Sambar to get a different flavor each time.
+I usually add carrots, eggplants (brinjal), drumsticks, and pumpkins.
+Other options are pearl onions or shallots, bottle gourd, and okra.
+You can vary the vegetables you add to sambar to get a different flavor each time.

 Idli, Sambar and Chutney in a plate

-Every state in South India, and probably every house, has a different version of Sambar that they enjoy and has been passed down for generations.
+Every state in South India, and probably every household, has its own version of Sambar that has been passed down for generations.
 I will share my family’s favorite sambar recipe here.

 How to make Sambar in Instant Pot?

-I am preparing Sambar in Instant Pot.
-However, the same recipe can be followed in a stovetop pressure cooker too.
+I am preparing Sambar in the Instant Pot.
+However, the same recipe can be followed in a stovetop pressure cooker.

-Start the instant pot in Sauté mode and heat the oil in it.
-Add mustard, asafoetida, and curry leaves to it.
+• Start the Instant Pot in Sauté mode and heat the oil in it.
+Add mustard seeds, asafoetida, and curry leaves to it.

-In about 30 seconds, add the onion and sauté for a couple of minutes.
+• In about 30 seconds, add the onion (or pearl onions) and sauté for a couple of minutes.
 Then add tomatoes, sambar powder, and salt.

-Close the instant pot and cook the sambar for 8 minutes under high pressure.
+• Close the Instant Pot and cook the sambar for 12 minutes under high pressure.

-Add in the tamarind paste to get the tangy flavor.
+• Add the tamarind paste for a tangy flavor.
 You will definitely taste the difference.
-Note: We add tamarind at the end, as the tartness of tamarind will hinder the lentils from being cooked properly.
+Note: We add tamarind at the end because its tartness can hinder the lentils from cooking properly.

-Garnish with cilantro and sambar is ready to be served.
+• Garnish with cilantro, and the sambar is ready to be served.

 Lentil Sambar served in a bowl